What is the Minister’s Housing Allowance?

 During Working Years

-As a qualified 403(b)(9) church plan, CBF Church Benefits can facilitate housing allowance for retired ministers (within IRS limits).
+As a qualified 403(b)(9) church plan, Church Benefits Board (CBB) can facilitate housing allowance for retired ministers (within IRS limits).
 This housing allowance is not subject to Social Security taxes (SECA).